jbelmont/software-testing-workshop/docs/unit/unit.md

 [Rediscovery of TDD](https://www.quora.com/Why-does-Kent-Beck-refer-to-the-rediscovery-of-test-driven-development)

+Instructions for Unit Exercises:
+1. Go to unit folder `cd unit`
-Open program.test.js and go to each TODO block.
+2. Open program.test.js and go to each TODO block.
+3. Complete each todo block by adding unit tests.
+4. Please run the following script to `npm run unit:test` in order to do the unit test exercises

 ### 1. Unit Test the Map Function:
 ```js